 If you're investing through your employer's retirement plan, you'll likely be offered a menu of mutual funds or an all-in-one target-date fund.
-Target-date funds combine a diversified portfolio of mutual funds that grows more conservative as you near your retirement date.
-IRA owners, who can set up an account with a traditional or online broker, mutual fund, bank or other third-party administrator, can choose from almost any kind of investments.
+Target-date funds combine several mutual funds into a diversified portfolio that grows more conservative as you near your retirement date.
+IRA owners, who can set up an account with a traditional or online broker, mutual fund, bank, or other third-party administrator, can choose from almost any kind of investment.

 Stocks.
 In general, stocks have outperformed all other investments by a big margin over long periods of time.
 But the decade of 2000-09 was an exception.
 It was the first time since the Great Depression that stocks lost money over a ten-year period, following double-digit annual returns during the 1980s and 1990s.
-Of course, not every investor lost money in the first decade of the new century.
-Those who diversified into other investments, particularly bonds and foreign stocks, generally earned positive returns, and those who invested in stocks gradually over the ten-year period exhibited better results than the overall market's performance suggested.
-At any rate, since 1926, the stocks of large companies have produced an average annual return of nearly 10% (including the lows during the Great Depression, the 2000-02 stock slide that followed the collapse of the Internet bubble and the financial crisis of 2007-09).
+At any rate, since 1926, the stocks of large companies have produced an average annual return of about 10%.